c0rnW0rld/wifi-saved-pswds/README.md

+# README

-# run this file in the terminal
+run this file in the terminal

 >python wifi.py